 Average Depth: 23 feet

-Kayaks, Canoes, Sail Boats, Electric Motor Boats, Power Boats, Jet-skis, State & Local Rules & Regulations Apply, Other Restrictions
+Kayaks, Canoes, Sail Boats, Electric Motor Boats, Power Boats, State & Local Rules & Regulations Apply, Horsepower or Speed Restrictions

 Vegetation Growth: Minimal

 Non-native Species: Unknown

 Ashumet Pond has been stocked with a wide variety of fish species over the years, starting with smallmouth bass in 1919 as well as Chinook salmon between 1924 and 1939.
 It was reclaimed three times during the 1960s to improve conditions for trout.
 The pond was stocked with smallmouth bass in 1978 and 1979 to re-establish a reproducing population.
 Ashumet Pond is stocked in the spring and fall with rainbow and brook trout and is also a good smallmouth bass pond.
 Trout fishing is good in the spring and fall with holdover trout taken during the summer.
 Springs are concentrated in the northern end of the pond and should hold trout during the warmer months.
 Concerns over potential pollution from the Massachusetts Military Reservation (former Otis Air Force Base Base) have led to extensive sampling (www.mmr.org) for possible contamination and trace levels of solvents have been detected in groundwater flowing into the pond.
 Brown bullheads in the pond are known to suffer lip growths (papillomas) of an unknown cause.
 Other nearby ponds are Johns Pond, Coonamessett Pond and Mashpee-Wakeby Ponds.